-There are few factors that determine how much a breeder will charge for a Cavapoo puppy.
+A few factors determine how much a breeder will charge for a Cavapoo puppy.

 - Where you live will affect what you pay for a Cavapoo puppy.
-If there is a lower number of Cavapoo breeders in your area then the puppies will cost more if there is a high demand.
+If there is a lower number of Cavapoo breeders in your area, then the puppies will cost more if there is a higher demand.
 Buying from an area with many breeders will result in lower prices.
-Just make sure that the shipping or travel costs don’t eat up what money you save on the puppy if you’re considering purchasing one from out of state.
-It’s also worth noting that geographic location also affects the price of a Cavapoo (i.e. Cavapoos in California will cost more than Cavapoos in the midwest).
+Make sure that the shipping or travel costs don’t outweigh the money you save on the puppy if you’re considering purchasing one from out of state.
+It’s also worth noting that geographic location also affects the price of a Cavapoo (i.e., Cavapoos in California will cost more than Cavapoos in the midwest).

-- The breeder reputation is a major factor in determining the price.
-If they are reputable and put the time and money into making sure their puppies and parents are healthy then the dogs might be more expensive.
-This including genetic health tests and temperament tests to ensure that you will be getting a healthy puppy.
+- The breeder’s reputation is a major factor in determining the price.
+The dogs might be more expensive if they are reputable and put the time and money into ensuring their puppies and parents are healthy.
+This includes genetic health tests and temperament tests to ensure that you will be getting a healthy puppy.

 - The season or time of year could determine the price.
-This really depends on the Cavapoo breeder and if they have a litter of puppies that don’t have many reservations.
-Oftentimes, Cavapoo puppies are bought in the warmer months leaving winter puppies at lower prices.
-However, this isn’t always the case and it highly depends on supply and demand.
+This depends on the Cavapoo breeder and if they have a litter of puppies that don’t have many reservations.
+Often, Cavapoo puppies are bought in the warmer months, leaving winter puppies at lower prices.
+However, this isn’t always the case; it depends on supply and demand.

 What is Included in the Price of a Cavapoo?

-There are some breeders that include many perks in the price of the Cavapoo puppy and other breeders many only include the puppy and the first vaccines.
+Some breeders include many perks in the price of the Cavapoo puppy, and others only include the puppy and the first vaccines.
 However, it is pretty common for reputable breeders to include the following items:

 - Health Guarantee (typically 1 or 2 years)

 - A small bag of the dog food they eat for a smooth transition

 - Toys or blankets with the mother’s scent on them